5 Common Objections to Hydrogen — And Why They're No Longer Valid in 2025

 5. “There’s no proven track record.”

-By 2025, hydrogen has firmly moved past the pilot phase.
+Hydrogen has firmly moved past the pilot phase in other unconventional industrial environments.
 Across North America, it’s being used daily to power Class 8 trucks, municipal buses, material-handling equipment, and industrial furnaces.
-ESSNA™’s hydrogen/diesel blending units are proven to reduce diesel consumption by 10% - 20%, ESSNA™ guarantees a minimum of 10% reduction.
+ESSNA’s™ hydrogen/diesel blending units are proven to reduce diesel consumption; ESSNA™ guarantees a minimum of 10% reduction.
 These applications prove hydrogen’s capability to perform reliably under demanding, real-world conditions.

 ESSNA™ works alongside transportation, manufacturing, and energy clients to implement on-site hydrogen generation, purification, and hydrogen-diesel blending systems — technologies that are already delivering tangible reductions in both cost and emissions.